liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 ### Configuring the Connector with an OSGi `.config` File

-When preparing a system for production deployment, you want to use a repeatable deployment process.
+When preparing a system for sharepointion deployment, you want to use a repeatable deployment process.
 Therefore, it's best to use the OSGi configuration file, where your configuration is maintained in a controlled source.